From little acorns, mighty oaks grow

 What to do next

-If you are dissatisfied with the initial response, or if you do not want to discuss the matter informally, you can make a complaint via our complaints co-ordinator, Mrs Smith, our Office Manager, based in Oaks.
+If you are dissatisfied with the initial response, or if you do not want to discuss the matter informally, you can make a complaint via our complaints co-ordinator, Mrs Emmerson, our School Business Manager, based in Oaks.
 This will need to be in writing.
-Mrs Smith can print off our complaints policy for you.
+A member of office staff can print off our complaints policy for you.

 You will be offered a meeting to discuss the problem.
 You may bring a friend or someone else for support.
 The Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
 You will receive a written response to your complaint.

 If you are still unhappy

 The problem will normally be solved at this stage.
 However, if you are still not satisfied you may wish to contact the Chair of the Governing Body to ask for a referral of your complaint to a Governors’ Complaints Panel.
-This can be done via our complaints co-ordinator, Mrs Smith.
+This can be done via our complaints co-ordinator, Mrs Emmerson.
 It will then be heard by a group of three governors who have no previous knowledge of the problem and so will be given a fresh assessment.
 You will be invited to attend and speak to the panel at a meeting that the Headteacher will also attend.
 The Complaints Procedure sets out in more detail how these meetings operate.

 Complaints about school problems are almost always settled within schools but if they remain unresolved they can be referred to the Secretary of State for Education.
 The Department for Education will expect the complaint to have been considered by the school governors first.
 There is more detail in the full Complaints Procedure, on the school’s website or on the Department for Education website (www.education.gov.uk/schoolcomplaints).